 Elon Musk imposes daily limits on reading posts on Twitter

-Twitter owner Elon Musk has limited the amount of tweets that most users can view each day, restrictions he described as an attempt to prevent unauthorized scraping of potentially valuable data from the social media platform.
+Twitter owner Elon Musk has limited the amount of tweets that users can view each day -- restrictions he described as an attempt to prevent unauthorized scraping of potentially valuable data from the social media platform.

 Musk has pushed back on what he calls misuse of Twitter data to train popular artificial intelligence systems like ChatGPT.
 They scour reams of information online to generate human-like text, photos, video and other content.